 A single reddish 250-watt “heat lamp”, which is really a near infrared lamp, is an excellent healing device.
-Among the simple treatments, this one excels.
-This article details how to use it, and cautions that one must observe for its safe and effective use.
+This article details where to get a lamp and clamp-on socket, how to use the lamp, and cautions that one must observe for its safe and effective use.

 SINGLE LAMP PROTOCOL

 Clamp the socket to a chair, shelf, headboard of a bed, or other convenient location where you can move your body close to the lamp.
 If the spring-loaded clamp is very stiff, place a towel or glove on your hand when opening the clamp.

 Always set a timer for your session.
 Infrared lights can cause deep relaxation and you could fall asleep under the light and overtreat yourself.

 Sit about 8" to 24" from the lamp.
 Move the lamp or your body slightly during the lamp session as otherwise it may cause a slight burn.

 Allow the area to become as hot as one can comfortably tolerate.
 A slight reddening of the skin is common and is not a burn.
 It will go away within an hour, and is not harmful.

 Use the lamp five to twenty minutes per session, one to about six times per day.
 Be sure to observe all the cautions listed in this article.

 An isolated reddish infrared heat lamp directed at an area of the body provides the following excellent and often surprising benefits:

 Š Deep penetration, up to several inches inside the body.